USEPA/elevatr/cran_comments.md

 ## Comments
 This submission fixes a bug in the get_elev_raster function.
 The API key for mapzen had a typo.
 This also required some changes to testing the package.
 The package is now tested locally and via travis-ci.
 The tests are skipped on CRAN.
+Additionally, this corrects a problem with vignettes on a prior submission.

 ## Test Environments
 - Ubuntu 12.04, travis-ci, R Under development (unstable) (2017-03-13 r72338)